twisted/txacme/docs/index.rst

   twistd -n web --port lets:/srv/www/certs:tcp:443 --path /srv/www/root

-.. note:: The certificate directory must be writable by the user the application is running as.
+.. note:: The certificate directory must already exist, and be writable by the user the application is running as.

 The ACME client key will be stored in ``client.key`` in the cert directory.
 If this file does not exist, a new key will automatically be generated.